yoriiis/chunks-webpack-plugin/README.md

 ### Caching

-With <a href="https://webpack.js.org/guides/caching" title="Webpack caching" target="">Webpack caching</a> option, it is very convenient to generate HTML files which includes path with hash.
+With [Webpack caching](https://webpack.js.org/guides/caching) option, it is very convenient to generate HTML files which includes path with hash.

 ```javascript
 var ChunksWebpackPlugin = require('chunks-webpack-plugin');